Lightweight integration of 3D features to improve 2D image segmentation: Conclusion

 \section{Conclusion}

 In this paper we introduced a 2D segmentation method taking advantage of 3D geometric data without needing explicit 3D network supervision.
-Our method yields competitive segmentation results, outperforming many other segmentation methods.
+Our method yields competitive segmentation results, outperforming other segmentation methods, with a relatively small cost compared to recent approaches.
 While we have used our approach for the segmentation of individual images, it is clear that the performances would be further improved by using multiple images, as cross-image label consistency could provide a way to discard wrong labels, a direction we will explore in a future work.